Darknight47/Data-Science-Projects-03/README.md

 The primary goal of this project is to perform a comprehensive analysis of customer satisfaction to identify key factors influencing satisfaction and areas needing improvement!

 ---
+## Project 09 🔮🕴️🧙
+### Recommender Guide
+A Machine Learning-based tool that help users discover items they might like, based on data and preferences!

+---